isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (3) I should add that these are operational concerns decided by SLA.

 {:start="60"}
-60. The usual methods employed by MAs to market the properties include:
+60. The usual methods employed by the MAs to market the properties include:

 (1) Listing available properties on property portals.